klane/databall/docs/_pages/data-exploration.md

 from scipy.stats import norm
 ```

-Next we need to import a local module to calculate some advanced stats not stored in the database.
+Next we need to import a few local modules to calculate some advanced stats not stored in the database and format plots.

 ```python